CDP Reporting 2025: A Mid-Market Guide to Higher Scores

 CDP, formerly known as the Carbon Disclosure Project, is a UK-based non-profit that operates an environmental impact disclosure system for companies, countries, investors, regions, and cities.

-Founded in 2000, CDP has grown from just 245 companies reporting on their climate performance data in the first year of reporting to over 23,000 companies in over 100 countries reporting on a host of environmental factors in 2023.
+Founded in 2000, CDP has grown from just 245 companies reporting on their climate performance data in the first year of reporting to over 24,000 companies in over 100 countries reporting on a host of environmental factors in 2024.

-What is CDP reporting?
+What is CDP Reporting?

 CDP reporting requires that companies collect specific qualitative and quantitative environmental metrics and use them to fill out questionnaires via CDP’s online response portal.
-The resulting report is reviewed and given a CDP score that can be used to inform stakeholders of the company’s ESG performance.
+The resulting report is reviewed and given a CDP score that can be used to inform stakeholders of the company’s environmental performance.

 CDP reporting takes place on an annual cycle.
 An updated questionnaire and reporting guidance are released early in the year on the CDP website.
 The online response system (ORS) opens in Q2 each year so that companies can submit their responses before they close in Q3.
 CDP scores are subsequently released in the fourth quarter.